Get E-Book

 console.log('after emit'); // 200ms later

-The 'after emit' line prints 200ms after 'before emit', because emit() doesn't return until the listener's busy-wait loop completes.
-This is the same behavior you'd get from a plain function call, because that's exactly what emit() is - a loop of function calls.
+The 'after emit' line prints 200ms after 'before emit', because emit() does not return until the busy-wait loop completes.
+This is the same behavior you would get from a plain function call, because emit() is a loop of function calls.

 How emit() Actually Works